vascocandeias/maestro-backend/README.md

 Otherwise, if you use Python but your code requires any other library, add it to ```worker/requirements.txt```.
 When using languages that would require extra system dependencies, you must add a command to the ```worker/Dockerfile``` that installs them.
 In both of these scenarios, with the containers already running, execute ```docker-compose up -d --no-deps --build --scale worker=x worker```, where ```x``` is the number of workers.

 ### Changing the front-end
+To customise the front-end, you need to first install [Angular](https://angular.io/guide/setup-local).
+Then, download the [source code](https://api.github.com/repos/vascocandeias/maestro/zipball) and unzip it.
+You may then customise it to your liking.

+After applying the changes, execute ```ng build -c=prod-local```.
+The build artifacts will be stored in the ```dist/``` directory (of the front-end project) and should be used to replace the contents of the back-end's ```gateway/maestro/``` directory.

+You can now refresh clean the website's cache and refresh it.
+If this does not work, try executing ```docker-compose restart gateway``` to reload the gateway service.